 - Makes 4 or 5 servings

-- 1. Remove and discard the tips of the chicken wings.
-If needed, separate the first and second joints of the wings with the tip of a sharp knife (this is only necessary if the flat wing part of the wing is still attached to the meaty drumette portion of the wing).
+Remove and discard the tips of the chicken wings.
+If using full wings rather than already separated wings and drumettes, carefully separate the first and second joints of the wings using the tip of a sharp knife.

-- 3. Working with 1 wing at a time, dip the chicken in the milk, then dredge it in the flour mixture, and then tap off any excess flour.
+Working with 1 wing at a time, dip the chicken in the milk, dredge it in the flour mixture, and then tap off any excess flour.
 Place the wings on a plate.